antibyte/llama-wackMall-hybrid/README.md

 This project is in active development.
-The public branch is a few days of commits behind because im trying to iron out a lot of the underlying systems before i publish.
+The public branch is a few days of commits behind because im trying to iron out a lot of the underlying systems before i publish as I am replacing mmap entirely.
 Feel free to contact me if you wish to help me test or contribute to the latest version at miltiadiskd@gmail.com

 # llama-wackMall